Snowflake Cost Optimization Best Practices

 Consider a dedicated x-small warehouse where a query runs 20 times daily with minimal workload.
 Each run takes 10 seconds, resulting in a total average daily compute time of 200 seconds.

 Snowflake charges a minimum of 1 minute every time the warehouse is resumed.
 This means that the user will pay for 1200 seconds of computing cost, which is six times higher than the actual consumption.
-To avoid such patterns, the user can take respective actions, such as changing the schedules of the query, running in a shared virtual warehouse, etc.
+To avoid such patterns, the user can take snowflake cost optimization actions, such as changing the schedules of the query, running in a shared virtual warehouse, etc.

 Author